Five-Minute Fall Decorations

 Fluttering butterflies alight on pumpkins in this attractive fall centerpiece.

-Clear glass containers show off both the flicker of candles as well as the colorful materials around them.
+Clear glass containers show off both candlelight as well as colorful materials.

 Set a scene